clintval/sample-sheet/README.md

 Sample({"index": "GAATCTGA", "sample_id": "1823A", "sample_name": "1823A-tissue"})
 ```

-If a column name for read structure can be inferred for the samples then additional functionality is enabled.
+If a column name for read structure can be inferred, then additional functionality is enabled.

 ```python
 >>> first_sample, *_ = sample_sheet.samples